Revisionist school of Islamic studies: Extension of arguments

+In the words of Cook and Crone, historians must "step outside the Islamic tradition altogether and start again."

+Main Revisionist theses

-Questions about using traditional religious narratives as historical sources
+Questioning historical sources

-Revisionists consider the Quran, and other religious sources unreliable for a number of reasons:
+Some of the reasons revisionists consider the Quran, and other religious sources unreliable, are:

-Religious purpose
+Purposes

 Their purpose is to strengthen religious faith, not to investigate and find out what actually happened.
 Traditions of early Islamic military campaigns, for example, do not describe things like planning, tactics and weaponry, troop strength, layout, or movement, but rather tell stories of "past glories and heroic exploits" to encourage the troops.
-The literature sometimes include supernatural elements, such as sira author Ibn Ishaq telling of hosts of angels coming to the aid of Muhammad at the Battle of Badr.
+The literature sometimes include supernatural elements, such as sīrah author Ibn Ishaq telling of hosts of angels coming to the aid of Muhammad at the Battle of Badr.